 - Eligible participants are permitted to have one outstanding loan at a time but there is no limit on the number of loans a participant may initiate.
 A participant who has account balances in both the USC Retirement Savings Program and the Keck Medicine of USC 401(k) Plan may take a loan from each, providing otherwise eligible.

-- The maximum loan amount is the lesser of 50% of the vested eligible balance minus the highest outstanding loan balance within the past twelve months from all loans or $50,000.
+- The maximum loan amount is the lesser of 50% of the vested eligible balance minus the highest outstanding loan balance within the past twelve months from all loans.

-- A loan that has been deemed or defaulted after January 1, 2013 is considered to be an outstanding loan and the participant cannot take another loan.
+- A loan that has been deemed or defaulted after Jan.
+1, 2013, is considered to be an outstanding loan and the participant cannot take another loan until the deemed or defaulted loan plus accrued interest is paid in full.

 Know the facts before you borrow